Skip to main content

 Around my [virtual] kitchen table, lately - not unlike King Arthur's Camelot with 'knights' of the round table - we continue to appear via Skype...
 "We" the opinionated 21st Century 'knights' - who retired to this Arizona 55+ community - are not members of Tom Brokaw's "The Greatest Generation" we are their offspring, known statistically as "The Baby Boomers".
 Boomer-Babies began arriving in 1946 when Truman was President [after men returned from WWII and women returned from factories] then continued to arrive at the rate of 4+M a year for eighteen years until 1964, when Lindon Johnson became President.
 In total 76,000,000 million Boomers invaded this nation causing an an explosion of schools and housing construction through the 50s, 60s and 70s.
 [Are we still relevant?
 Well, as of 2019 - 71,200,000M of us were alive and continuing to take up a lot of space.]
 We remember when President John F. Kennedy was assassina...

-LEADERSHIP IN AMERICA
+POLITICS IN AMERICA

-AWARENESS IN AMERICA
+BALANCE IN AMERICA